Metal production in Ukraine: Non-ferrous metals

 Ukrainian manganese industry is controlled by Privat Group.
 Primary manganese smelting concentrates in the towns of Marhanets and Pokrov.
-Secondary manufacturing of ferroalloys and silicomanganese is spread between Nikopol Ferroalloy Plant, controlled by Interros, and lesser plants in Zaporizhia, Stakhanov, Kostyantynivka, Kramatorsk controlled by Privat.
+Secondary manufacturing of ferroalloys and silicomanganese is spread between Nikopol Ferroalloy Plant, controlled by Interros, and lesser plants in Zaporizhia, Kadiivka, Kostyantynivka, Kramatorsk controlled by Privat.
 Total production of ferroalloys in 2007 reached 2 million tonnes.

 Ukrainian aluminium industry consists of an alumina refining plant in Mykolaiv and the ZALK aluminium smelting plant in Zaporizhia, which is controlled by RUSAL.
 Annual capacity is estimated in excess of 1 million tonnes of refined alumina.
 Only a fraction of it is processed domestically, with a fairly constant production of 0.11 million tonnes of primary aluminium (2003–2007), or 0.3% of global output.
 Development and the very existence of aluminium smelting depends on securing sources of affordable energy.
 In 2007 ZALK coped with a 24% increase in electricity prices; in 2008 it faced a 45% price increase and shut down some of its electrolytic smelters.